 While you can manage all transactions from your international payments account, it can be simpler to manage many aspects of your finances from a local account.
-There are two different types of account, a resident and non-resident account; the principal difference relates to your tax obligations but it will depend on how much time you spend in Spain as to which you will be appropriate.
+There are two different types of accounts: a resident and non-resident account.
+The principal difference relates to your tax obligations, but it will depend on how much time you spend in Spain as to which you will be appropriate.

 Moving to Spain, whether on a part time or full time basis, will require that you open a Spanish bank account to receive payment either from your salary, pension or from your holdings in the UK and abroad.